ConduitIO/conduit/docs/design-documents/20240430-schema-support.md

    permissions then just writing data to a collection.
 For some users, the benefit of having restricted permissions might outweigh the benefit of auto-creating collections.
+2. **OpenCDC structured data**: it's becoming less useful, because it's types are limited.
+With the schema support, OpenCDC's `RawData` can be used everywhere.